whats-good/uniform-graphql/notes.md

 - maybe i should use graphql-typdefs and codegen to have my types, instead of this elaborate fp system
 - watch this 40 minute tutorial: https://www.youtube.com/watch?v=wqm5ibtCSf0
 - study the `infer` keyword.
+- need to probably start over. this time, do the GraphQL classes one by one, and add no convenience methods.
+- look into recursion. it might be a bit of a headache.